alshell7/vokaturi-android/README.md

 ### :speech_balloon: Error codes

 The exception [class]((https://github.com/alshell7/VokaturiAndroid/blob/master/vokaturi/src/main/java/com/projects/alshell/vokaturi/VokaturiException.java)) thrown by the library is common for both the exceptions triggered from the [native](https://github.com/alshell7/VokaturiAndroid/blob/master/vokaturi/src/main/cpp/VokaturiException.h) and java implementation as well.
-The exception comes along with the *error codes*, So that you can take actions based on the type of the exception.
+The exception comes along with the *error codes*, so that you can take actions based on the type of the exception.

 The error codes associated with the exception are as follows :